Burlington School Board advances proposal to implement anti-racism policy

 The debate over adopting an anti-racism policy, along with an anti-racism curriculum, follows allegations of racism in Burlington schools, including incidents of students and others being targeted with racial slurs.
 Critics have accused school administrators of failing to take action against the reported racism.

-"Goal No. 1 is not necessarily just to establish an anti-racism policy and/or curriculum, because it makes no sense to make the policy if the district isn’t going to take it serious.
-Putting the policies in place would be a step in the right direction, but doing that alone without following through … would defeat the purpose of even having a policy," Darnisha Garbade, president of the Burlington Coalition for Dismantling Racism, told The Journal Times Monday.
-"With the District refusing to adopt an anti-racism policy and only putting a sentence or two into an existing policy, that also defeats the purpose.
+“Goal No. 1 is not necessarily just to establish an anti-racism policy and/or curriculum, because it makes no sense to make the policy if the district isn’t going to take it serious.
+Putting the policies in place would be a step in the right direction, but doing that alone without following through … would defeat the purpose of even having a policy,” Darnisha Garbade, president of the Burlington Coalition for Dismantling Racism, said in an interview Monday.
+“With the district refusing to adopt an anti-racism policy and only putting a sentence or two into an existing policy, that also defeats the purpose.
 I don’t know what the issue is with being an anti-racist institution.
 Why wouldn’t the district want to proclaim that they are anti-racist?
-I really don’t understand."
+I really don’t understand.”

 Others in the community, however, have opposed implementing the new policy or associated anti-racism curriculum.
-Much of that opposition is rooted in distrust and a distaste for Black Lives Matter.
+Much of that opposition is rooted in distrust of and/or distaste for Black Lives Matter — both as a movement and as an organization.

 At Monday’s special meeting, board members had little to say on the subject, although a couple of them applauded the work of administrators in putting the policy together.